Entangle-Protocol/udf-examples/examples/push-consumer-solana/README.md

+Sample Project for testing Entangle UDF protocol PUSH model on the Solana

 This project includes a sample script that interacts with the udf_solana program to retrieve the latest price of "NGL/USD."

 First, it fetches the predefined IDL stored on-chain, which is kept in sync with the price consumer program it is derived from.